Right to Constitutional remedies under the Constitution of India

 The writ of certiorari may be issued on any of the following grounds: –

 (I).
-Error of jurisdiction: Errors of jurisdiction refers to such situation where the authority acts without jurisdiction, in excess of jurisdiction or fails to exercise jurisdiction vested in it by law.
+Error of jurisdiction: Errors of jurisdiction refer to such situations where the authority acts without jurisdiction, in excess of jurisdiction, or fails to exercise jurisdiction vested in it by law.
 These grounds are as follows:-

 1. Lack of jurisdiction